eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 ### 5.3 Feedback from LSP and TS12 implementers

-The two Large Scale Pilot consortiums, WeBuild and Aptitude, are currently experimenting with [TS12] implementations with aim to carry out their test of wallet-based SCA (as well as payment initiation).
-Their experience is crucial to the discussion in the context of limitations and needs related to [TS12].
+The two Large Scale Pilot consortiums, WeBuild and Aptitude, are currently experimenting with [TS12] implementations and aim carrying out their test of wallet-based SCA (as well as payment initiation).
+Their experience is crucial to the discussion in the context of limitations and needs related to [TS12] development.

 The experience from the LSPs at least partially resulted in development of [PaSO] specification, delivered by Aptitude consortium (see the next section).